unsaved/gradle-javaPropFile-plugin/README.txt

     The provided method 'propFileLoader.traditionalPropertiesInit()'
     loads 'app.properties' (if it is present), prohibiting use of undefined
-    ${...} references and prohibiting property overwriting;, then loads 'local.properties' (if it is present), allowing use of undefined references and property overwriting.
+    ${...} references; then loads 'local.properties' (if it is present), allowing use of undefined references.
+Overwriting is allowed.
     (It will use whatever settings you have made previously regarding typeCasting, system property assignment, and system property expansion.
     Only the last of these is enabled by default).

     Gradle provides no way to unset/remove any Project property, therefore JavaPropFile has no capability to remove a property.